iodigital-com/io-technology/data/blog/the-future-of-page-transitions-with-shared-element-transitions.md

 ```

-We cant have the same `page-transition-tag` used multiple times on the same page.
+We can't have the same `page-transition-tag` being used multiple times on the same page.
 We'll get an error in the console when starting the transition:

 > Unexpected duplicate page transition tag: tag-name